2025

 Professor Peter Cameron, Chair in Energy and Climate Law at Queen Mary University of London, will help launch a European conference on energy law in Brussels on 3 June 2025, exploring the future of hydrogen and gas market regulation

-Outstanding education breeds outstanding success
+Outstanding education breeds outstanding success19 May 2025

 Queen Mary University of London, ranked 92nd in the world and 9th in the UK, has a 240-year history of providing outstanding education to students from its local communities and around the world.
 Integral to this education is how the University, ranked 24th in the world for its quality of research, embeds research practice and findings in its education offer.
-Thanks to this world-class, research-led education, students from Queen Mary go on to make real, positive changes to the world
+Thanks to this world-class, research-led education, students from Queen Mary go on to make real, positive changes to the world.

 As many as 1 in 4 men and 1 in 3 women will develop dementia in their lifetime.
 Getting a timely diagnosis is important as it allows people to understand and get treatment for their symptoms, access help and support, and plan for the future.